Marinci (supporter group): Controversies

 On 29 November 2012, the Marinci came to training of Spartak Subotica to criticized attacker and former Red Star youth player Đorđe Despotović because, as he visited a TV show on SOS Channel, he wore a T-shirt which stood in relation to Red Star Belgrade.
 Other media report that he was being threatened and he dare not out of the house.
 However, there was absolut no physical confrontation, but the Marinci just expressed his opinion and then leave.
-The situation was calmed by coach Petar Kurčubić, who agreed with the fans that Despotović made a thoughtless move, but it also reminded all of the goals that the young Serbian national team player achieved so far, suggesting that it is more important than the choice of his shirt.
+The situation was calmed by coach Petar Kurčubić, who agreed with the fans that Despotović made a thoughtless move, but it also reminded all of the goals that the young Serbia national team player achieved so far, suggesting that it is more important than the choice of his shirt.
 Recall, Despotović scored several goals during the Serbian SuperLiga season, including one against Red Star.
 The moderator asked Despotović during the broadcast, if he thought that the shirt could cause a negative reaction from fans from Subotica, he replied that he believes that his appearance in the Red Star T-shirt will not cause problems at the club and that the fans do not take offense.
 Young striker of Spartak apparently misjudged the reaction of the fans.
 Despite the efforts of the club to calm the supporters, and the fact that Despotović had scored a goal in the match against Red Star, a big part of the fans was still angry on the attacker.
 During the ensuing championship match against Partizan Belgrade almost every one of his ball contacts was followed by a chorus of whistles.
 He was also offended by a banner.
 Despotović said later: "I did not insulted anyone and I can not just to give up the club where I spent eight years, the club they support my whole family.
 In Spartak I give my maximum, because I am a professional.
 And tomorrow, if I go, I will proudly say that I have played for the club as much as on Red Star".
 After that, the relations be normalized again.